marcojakob/code.makery.ch/content/library/more-html-css/website-layout/_index.en.md

   If you haven't yet integrated Bootstrap in your project, please read <a href="/library/html-css/part7/" class="alert-link">how to use the Bootstrap Framework</a> in the HTML &amp; CSS Tutorial.
 </div>

-Bootstrap contains a **12-column grid system** for the layout (see [documentation of the Bootstrap grid](http://getbootstrap.com/css/#grid)).
+Bootstrap uses a **12-column grid system** for the layout (see [documentation of the Bootstrap grid](https://getbootstrap.com/docs/4.1/layout/grid/)).
 A grid can be thought of as an invisible table with twelve columns.

 ![Twelve Columns](bootstrap-twelve-columns.png)

-We can define our own columns by specifying how many wide they should be inside the Bootstrap grid.
+We define our columns by specifying how many colums out of the possible 12 we would like to use.

 ### Example for a Two-Column Layout